erocode97/erocode97/README.md

 ### Hi there 👋

-I'm a junior front-end developer with a passion for building clean and user-friendly interfaces.
+I'm a  front-end developer with a passion for building clean and user-friendly interfaces.
 I love working with HTML, CSS, and JavaScript to create responsive and interactive websites.

 #### 🔭 I’m currently working on Udemig Company.